stimm-ai/stimm/docs/api-reference/rest.md

 ## WebSocket Endpoints

-For real‑time audio streaming, use the WebSocket endpoint:
+For real-time audio streaming, use the WebSocket endpoint:

 ```
 ws://api.localhost/api/conversation/stream
 ```

-See the [Data Flow](../developer-guide/data-flow.md) section for details on the audio pipeline.
+See the [Data Flow](../developer/data-flow.md) section for details on the audio pipeline.